Climate-based carrot planting guide for Jackson, Wyoming

 Main risk: The most common problems here are practical ones: planting too late, losing momentum early, or choosing varieties that ask for more season than necessary.

-How Frost Affects Carrots in Jackson
+How Frost Affects Planting Dates for Carrots in Jackson

 Jackson usually has about 72 frost-free days, with a typical last spring frost around June 20 and a typical first fall frost around August 31.